SiniTurk/OTAUpdates/README.md

 ## Thanks

-Special thanks to [@berkantkz](http://www.github.com/berkantkz), whithout whose help I would only have a OTA Server and no App that could use it
+Special thanks to [@berkantkz](http://www.github.com/berkantkz), without whose help I would only have a OTA Server and no App that could use it